Home » Alaska » One Day Making the Most of Our Juneau Cruise Adventure

 Juneau-Douglas City Museum Building

-Climbing to the Governor’s House
+Climbing to the Governor’s House: A Juneau Landmark

 Taking a set of very steep stairs, I climbed up to Calhoun Avenue to see find the Alaska Governor’s Mansion.
 I was huffing and puffing by the time I was bound and determined to reach the top.
 Apparently, there are 156 steps to reach the top.
 This 14,400-square-foot colonial official residence of the Governor of Alaska, the First Lady of Alaska, and their families.
 The mansion has been home to all Alaska governors since it was built in 1912, except for the first territorial governor.